 Notice that the URL pattern is using the singular style.
 URLs are

 However, the controller name is still plural.
 This was a subject of great debate within the Rails community.
-The community has decided to keep the controller name plural for both singular and multiple resources.
+The community decided to keep the controller name plural for both singular and multiple resources.

 Here is an explanation from the Rails official guide: